 Titan FTP Server is a solid product, but it’s not the best fit or price point for all organizations.

-Titan SFTP Server is an enterprise secure file transfer solution.
+Titan FTP Server is an enterprise-secure file transfer solution.
 This is a complex service that can be put at the disposal of many users rather than just being kept for use by administrators.
 This is because it can access your corporate user accounts in Active Directory, which enables users to run transfers with their regular system access credentials.
+We will also take a look at the best Titan FTP server alternatives out there.

 This system can be used as part of a managed file transfer system, which means that it can be integrated into scripts to create workloads across servers.
 With this mechanism, you can set up processes that involve data validation and pre- and post-movement checks run on the remote server.